 To know the difference between protecting your Excel file, workbook, or a worksheet see Protection and security in Excel.

-Choose what cell elements you want to lock
+Choose what cell elements to lock

 Here's what you can lock in an unprotected sheet:

 Formulas: If you don’t want other users to see your formulas, you can hide them from being seen in cells or the Formula bar.
 For more information, see Display or hide formulas.